ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

    '------------------'      '----------------'
 ~~~

-This section describes at a high level, the three main roles and associated processes in SCITT: Issuers and Signed Statements, Transparency Service and the Signed Statement Registration process, as well as Relying Parties of the Transparent Statements and the Receipt validation process.
+The subsequent sections describe the main concepts, namely Transparency Service, Signed Statements, Registration, and Transparent Statements in more detail.

 ## Transparency Service